 If you want to significantly reduce infection outbreaks in your facility, protect your staff and patients and save time, you have to stop washing your bedpans by hand.
+Here are the reasons why.

 Low temperature: it is impossible to achieve the required water temperature to kill or denature bacteria and microbes contained within human waste (80 °C).